 OnSecure was the central online community portal for information security professionals working for Australian governments.
 Superseded by cyber.gov.au.

-An open-source implementation of Pretty Good Privacy, a widely available cryptographic toolkit.
+An open-source implementation of Pretty Good Privacy (PGP), a widely available cryptographic toolkit.

 System software that manages hardware and software resources and provides common services for executing various applications on a computer.

-Oracle is an American multinational computer technology corporation.
-The company sells database software and technology, cloud engineered systems, and enterprise software products.
+An American multinational computer technology corporation.
+The company sells database software and technology, cloud engineered systems and enterprise software products.